hanlizhang/first-move/mobile/README.md

 - Daily and non-empty selected-weekday schedules use the canonical `sun` through `sat` values.
 Titles normalize whitespace and remain bounded to 160 characters; timestamps remain ISO instants.
 - Active canonical Tasks/Habits from the current authenticated UUID are shown separately as read-only.
 They retain their canonical UUID and are never copied into account-local state.
 - Focus uses one compact linked-item field that opens a searchable modal with No linked item, Tasks, Habits, local/canonical source labels, and an explicit selected state.
 - Active-list deletion leaves historical `linkedTaskId` / `linkedHabitId` values intact.
-A later authenticated writer must translate deletion of an already-canonical row to the existing `deleted_at` tombstone contract.
+M1E now translates deletion of an already-canonical row through the existing `deleted_at` tombstone contract.
 - M1D creates no rewards or history and calls no business-write RPC.

-M1A/M1B/M1C/M1D do not implement authenticated cloud business writes, Phase B2 setup choices, post-session choices, rewards/history, Cat, Morning Start, AI, RevenueCat, notifications, background services, or SQL/RPC changes.
+At their original milestone boundaries, M1A/M1B/M1C/M1D did not implement authenticated cloud business writes, Phase B2 setup choices, post-session choices, rewards/history presentation, Cat, Morning Start, AI, RevenueCat, notifications, background services, or SQL/RPC changes.
+M1E now supplies the scoped authenticated writes described below.

 ## M1E authenticated writes